SeaDve/Kooha/README.md

 Capture your screen in a straightforward and painless way without distractions.

-Kooha is a simple screen recorder built with GTK with minimalist interface.
+Kooha is a simple screen recorder with a minimalist interface.
+You can just click the record button without having to configure a bunch of settings
-It allows you to record your screen and also audio from your microphone or desktop.

-The main features of Kooha includes the following:
+The main features of Kooha include the following:
 * 🎥 Capture your screen without any hustle.
-* 🎙️ Record your microphone, computer sounds or both at the same time.
+* 🎙️ Record your microphone, computer sounds, or both at the same time.
 * 🖼️ Select an area of your screen to record.
 * ⏲️ Set delay to prepare before you start recording.
 * 📼 Support for the free Matroska and WebM formats.